yangsong24/yangsong24/README.md

 - 🌱 I’m intersted in deep learning applications and combining telcommunication with deep learning.
  I have also interests in computer vision, data science and cyber security.
- - 💥 I'm a explorer in the field of computer science.
+ - 💥 I'm an explorer in the field of computer science.

  Please do check some of my projects and feel free to contact me.